Conformal field theory on the plane: Free bosons

-In particular, the field $V_0(z)$ must be $z$-independent.
-In the normalization of eq. \eqref{vvoo}, $V_0(z)$ is actually the identity field, and the proportionality factor in eq. \eqref{pzz} is not only $z_i$-independent, but also $\alpha_i$-independent.
+where the proportionality factor is an arbitrary antiholomorphic function of the positions.
+In particular, the left and right $\hat{\mathfrak{u}}_1$-primary field $V_{0,0}(z)$ must be $z$-independent.
+In the normalization of Eq. \eqref{vvoo}, $V_{0,0}(z)$ is actually the identity field.